NODAK Speedway Enduro Rules-Amended August 2012

 move up in position.
 Each person is responsible for reading and following the rules.
 All rules will be enforced.
 No official

 2. Street cars only.
-No trucks allowed.
+No trucks or SUVs are allowed.
 El Caminos are OK.

-4. All glass, including mirrors, must be removed from the car.
-Wire mesh may be installed in the windshield area.
+4. All glass, including mirrors, and exterior plastic must be removed from the car.
+Wire mesh may be installed in the

 5. Roll cage is optional.
 Cage is to be confined to the passenger area.
 No bars are allowed that go through the firewall